-Do these counter arguments make sense?
-Yes, they do—at least some of them.
 I am not equipped to assess legal matters, but still, it does seem perfectly sensible to doubt the testimony of a Mossack Fonseca’s employee, given the nature of their business.
 The fact that the inquiry has absolved the wife of the ruling prime minister, in the system which does not allow police investigations against the government without its consent, certainly leaves a room for distrust.

 Matthew Caruana Galizia’s statement on “hundreds of gigabytes of evidence on Egrant” is also one to consider.
 As part of ICIJ, he analysed the documents leaked from Mossack Fonseca and must have gained an insight into the nitty-gritty of the law firm’s ways and means.
 Besides, the Caruana Galizia family enjoyed a direct proximity to power for decades, acquired an extensive network of connections and, hence, might have an access to unique sources of information.

 There is a need for an additional remark though: all of these counter arguments would have been more credible, had they been uttered by individuals with no links to the PN and with no intention to advance the interests of their own clique by undermining the adversary.
 And this is indeed not the case.